-Power System Protection is a branch of electrical engineering that deals with the protection of electrical equipment (or component) in a power system network by removing the faulty part.
+Power system protection is a branch of electrical engineering that deals with the protection of electrical equipment (or component) in a power system network by removing the faulty part.

-In a power system, there are various equipments such as alternators, busbar, transmission line, transformers, etc. connected in between the generation side and distribution side.
+In a power system, there are various equipments such as alternators, busbar, transmission line, transformers, etc. connected between the generation side and distribution side.
 All such equipment undergo abnormal conditions or faults in their lifetime due to various reasons.

 For example, a tree falling or touching an overhead transmission line may cause a fault.
 There will be overloading of a motor due to worn out of the bearing.
-A lightning strike on overhead insulator can cause insulation failure.
+A lightning strike on the overhead insulator can cause insulation failure.
 Pollution may result in degradation in the performance of insulators which may lead to a breakdown.
 Under frequency or over frequency of an alternator may result in mechanical damage to its turbine requiring tripping of an alternator.
-Even otherwise, the low-frequency operation will reduce the life of a turbine and hence it should be avoided.
+Even otherwise, the low-frequency operation will reduce the life of a turbine, and hence it should be avoided.

 A protection system consists of Current & Voltage Transformers, protective relays, circuit breakers, and batteries.